We have over nine million customers in the UK for our life assurance, pensions, investments and general insurance plans.

 The amount of pension income provided by your pension pot will depend on several things.
 These include charges, investment returns and, if you choose to buy an annuity, the annuity rates available to buy your pension income when you decide to take your benefits.

 The fund or funds you choose to invest in will have specific risks.
 These risks are described in the Choosing your investment fund (PDF: 176KB) .

 Before you decide to transfer from another pension plan we'd recommend you get financial advice first.

 You need to consider if a transfer is to your advantage, so you need to look at several factors such as charges, investment choices and any guarantees that may be lost.

-If you’re looking for advice on transferring a pension fund into your existing
+If you’re looking for advice on transferring a pension pot into your existing

-Legal & General Stakeholder plan you can contact an adviser.
-An adviser is a person who is not tied to any one financial institution and is qualified to give financial advice on life insurance, pensions, investments and other financial products.
+Legal & General Stakeholder plan you can contact a financial adviser.
+A financial adviser is a person who is not tied to any one financial institution and is qualified to give financial advice on life insurance, pensions, investments and other financial products.
 Visit www.unbiased.co.uk to find your local adviser.

 You could also start a Stakeholder pension plan for your children or grandchildren.
 Investing in one of our Stakeholder pensions on behalf of a child is a great way to help provide for your child’s future.

 You can see how much your child's pension plan could be worth at retirement age by using our Stakeholder calculator for children.